connectwithakshayrv/funda-privacy-policy/index.md

-# Privacy Policy for Fun Da
+# Privacy Policy for Fun DA

 **Effective Date:** 17 January 2026

-Fun Da respects your privacy.
+Fun DA respects your privacy.

 Fun Da is a simple, offline app designed for interactive fun and curiosity.
 We do **not collect, store, or share** any personal information.